-VAD is one of the options available in an increasing number of countries.
-Legislation for VAD respects personal autonomy.
-Knowing VAD is an option gives invaluable peace of mind whether or not that choice is exerted.
-In Oregon where VAD has been available for over 20 years now, over 35 percent of the prescriptions to Oregonians given were not used.
+Voluntary Assisted Dying (VAD) as an end of life option is available in an increasing number of countries.
+Knowing VAD is a legal option gives invaluable peace of mind whether or not that choice is exerted.
+In Oregon where VAD has been available for over 20 years now, with NO evidence of abuse, over 35 percent of the prescriptions to Oregonians given were not used.
 What mattered was knowing the prescription was there to be taken at a time of their own choosing.
 This greatly reduced their fear of death and gave those people great peace of mind.
+Legislation for VAD respects personal autonomy.

 As an active Humanist and accredited celebrant in NZ, she moved back to Ireland in 2017 to care for her sister who was terminally Ill.
 Dying with Dignity she feels is a fundamental human right something not afforded to her sister, or many others.
-She has actively campaigned for social change, including abortion rights, separation of church and state, Removal of Blasphemy Laws from the Irish Constitution.
+She has actively campaigned for social change, including abortion rights, separation of church and state, Removal of Blasphemy Laws from the Irish Constitution

 Corry has been living in Dublin for over 40 years and practises as a senior family psychotherapist and supervisor in the Clanwilliam Institute and with the HSE in Ireland.
 She has a particular interest in ageing and dying and actively promotes discussion about end of-life issues. .
 In her talk she tells the moving and empowering story of a dear friend, who at the age of 99 exercised her choice to end her life with medical assistance as permitted under Dutch law.